Do you have a locking nut? Want a little less hassle? Check out the Keyless Locks from Texas-based Tone Vise.

 If we’ve gotten all that cleared up, let’s ease on down the road!

 How well does it work?
 Dude, it locks down the clamp blocks and thing stay in tune during trem usage.
 Pretty simple.
-And yes, there was little to no need to fine tune once it was clamped down.
+And yes, there hardly a need to fine tune once it is clamped down.
 You’re dealing with a locking nut.
 Except now it’s simpler to get to the business end of things.

 Wanna see what I just said in action?
 Of course you do!
 Check out this install demo video (video updated from Tone Vise Nov 2018):